FutureCIO Interview feature with Ken Haig on cloud sustainability

 Ken Haig: There are examples of startups who have built their business on AWS, and they're using the cloud to really focus on sustainable business development in Southeast Asia.

 A startup in India, WEGoT Utility Solutions, has developed solutions using remote sensing technologies to find water leakages, in commercial industrial operations.
-They can then pinpoint areas for improvement, right and they've literally saved billions of litres of water from going down the drain, simply by, you know, focusing their investments on putting those remote sensors across systems, identifying those areas for improvement.
+They can then pinpoint areas for improvement, right and they've literally saved billions of litres of water from going down the drain, simply by focusing their investments on putting those remote sensors across systems, identifying those areas for improvement.

 Without spending upfront capital investment in building their own data centres, they are leveraging the cloud to take all that data from those remote sensors to run the analytics identifying areas to be fixed, and then sending teams to fix those.

-Ken Haig: It is important to make sure that we are on track towards meeting our own net zero carbon goals and other sustainability targets.
-But what is more important is really what we can do to drive greater outcomes for our customers - I think that has to the biggest contribution that we can make at AWS.
+Ken Haig: It is important to make sure that we are on track toward meeting our own net zero carbon goals and other sustainability targets.
+But what is more important is really what we can do to drive greater outcomes for our customers - I think that must be the biggest contribution that we can make at AWS.